 I edited and/or copy-pasted my Canvas XML code during integration, and now my Canvas interface is wonky.
 What happened?

 You likely changed your XML code in ways that are creating instability in the integration.
 Even if you simply copy-pasted your XML code, unseen HTML elements can cause problems behind the scenes.
 Unless you are a power user, we strongly recommend that you configure by URL, not by pasting the XML.
 Even if your institution provides an official custom XML, you should always copy-paste the URL that links to the XML code; do not copy-paste the code itself.
 When in doubt, simply follow our instructions to the letter.

-On the left side of my Community page, I'm seeing a "grading not configured" message.
+On the top of my Community page, I'm seeing a "grading not configured" message.
 What's going on, and how do I fix it?

 If you're the Community Owner, this means that grade passback has not yet been set up for your students.
 If you're a Community Member, this means that grade passback has not yet been set up for you personally.
 In Canvas, the solution to the problem is to click on the Assignments link for Yellowdig at least once.
 After that, you can use the sidebar link in Canvas to enter Yellowdig, but to initially set up grade passback, the instructor must click the Assignment link, and each student must do the same.

 If you are experiencing this problem as a Blackboard user, check to see whether there are multiple links to Yellowdig.
 It is possible that, due to the instructor's Blackboard assignment settings, only one of these assignment links enables grade passback.
 In that case, students must click that assignment link to enable grade passback.
 Because this can create confusion for students, we strongly recommend that Community Owners create only one LMS link to their Yellowdig Community.
 We do not recommend links for each week (e.g., "Yellowdig - Week 2", "Yellowdig - Week 3").